msvincognito/um-linux/README.md

 ```

 ## VPN
+### OpenConnect
-[OpenConnect](https://wiki.archlinux.org/index.php/OpenConnect) may be used to
+[OpenConnect](https://wiki.archlinux.org/index.php/OpenConnect) can be used to
 connect to the University VPN, for instance to gain access to journals.

 Installation on Arch:
 ```